GENIVI/navigation/src/navigation/README.md

 or to build updated parts
 ./build.sh -m

+NB: in case you didn't build the whole code yet, you can also invoke ./clone_and_build.sh -m

 ### How to test
 Some python scripts can be used for test.
 Go to ../../test/navigation